Jury clears former Uvalde police officer of child endangerment or abandonment charges

 The defense argued Gonzales did not see the gunman when he arrived at the school and worked to evacuate students from classrooms.

-Gonzales pleaded not guilty to 29 counts of child endangerment or abandonment in connection with the May 2022 shooting.
+The criminal case against Gonzales raised difficult legal questions about the responsibilities of police officers and who can be held accountable for a mass shooting: It was the second case ever brought against a school police officer accused of failing to act during an active shooter situation.

+In the first such case, a Florida jury acquitted the school resource officer who stayed outside during the 2018 mass shooting at Marjory Stoneman Douglas High School, after his attorney had argued the officer couldn’t tell where gunfire was coming from.

-Judge Sid Harle read the verdict in court after the jury deliberated for just over seven hours.
-Gonzales would have faced six months to two years in jail and a fine of up to $10,000 for each count, if convicted.
+Judge Sid Harle read the verdict in court after the jury deliberated for just over seven hours, before thanking the jury for their “close attention” and patience during the trial.
+Gonzales would have faced six months to two years in jail and a fine of up to $10,000 for each count if convicted.

+“I know it was not easy for you,” Harle said to the jury after Gonzales was acquitted.
+“I know everybody was drafted, nobody volunteered.”

 The Texas jury began deliberations Wednesday, three weeks into Gonzales’ trial.

-In closing arguments Wednesday morning, special prosecutor Bill Turner told jurors they can send a clear message with their verdict.
+In closing arguments Wednesday morning, special prosecutor Bill Turner told jurors their verdict would send a clear message.

 “If it’s appropriate to stand outside, hearing 100 shots, while children are being slaughtered, that is your decision to tell the state of Texas,” he said.
 “And by the same token, if that is not appropriate, that is not how we expect officers that are charged with the duty of protecting children to act, that will also go out from this courtroom.”